ivankahl/web-scraping-benchmarks/README.md

 I wanted to compare the performance of different JavaScript browser automation libraries to determine which is the most efficient.
 I couldn't find any existing resources for the particular libraries I was looking at, so I decided to write a simple benchmark script to compare.

-The benchmark compares how long each library takes to retrieve the [Programming Reddit](https://old.reddit.com/r/programming/) frontpage.
-I used the old version of Reddit so that I don't have too many variables to deal with in the tests.
-Once the page is retrieved, I use each library to scrape the titles of all the posts on the frontpage and store them in a JavaScript array.

-The above process is repeated `N` number of times and each iteration is timed.
+For each library, a test method is created.
+The test method will initialize the libary and then load the [Old Reddit Programming page](https://old.reddit.com/r/programming/).
+The method then uses the specific library to extract all the titles of the posts shown on the first page and store them in an array.
+In order to benchmark each of these methods, I used the [performance-now](https://www.npmjs.com/package/performance-now) NPM package to time each methods execution.
+I then executed each library method `N` number of times, timing each execution in milliseconds.
+At the end of the executions, I compiled the list of times and calculated the mean, min, max and range for each library.

 ## The Results